vincedu/CryptoSys-Events---Backend/README.md

 AWS S3 is simply used for event image storage.
 An AWS S3 bucket needs to be created and configured in the environment variables.
 Additionally, public access needs to be granted to a `/public/` folder in your S3 bucket to allow users to see event images that are uploaded.

 ##### AtomicAssets API
 The backend application makes calls to the AtomicAssets API to fetch data for assets and to the AtomicMarket API for asset sales.
+Nothing needs to be setup, but the backend server depends on the AtomicAssets API hosted by pink.network.
+Here are the links to the documentation for those APIs:

 ###### WAX testnet:
 - AtomicAssets: https://test.wax.api.atomicassets.io/atomicassets/docs/